sanxing-chen/Academic-Web/docs/index.md

 - My name is pronounced as "sǣnɕə̄ŋ".
 - I come from [Quanzhou](https://en.wikipedia.org/wiki/Quanzhou).
 - I started playing the violin when I was a little boy.
+- I have a [blog](https://sxing.xyz/archives/) where I write some random thoughts about research or life (some may be written in Chinese).

 ## Contact